slafs/sentry-docker/CONTRIBUTING.md

 (besides ``Dockerfile`` of course :P).
 That is you should be able to use a local installation of sentry (after installing required system dependencies as stated in ``Dockerfile``) and use files in this repo as a starting point for your sentry installation (after tweaking some env var like for example ``SENTRY_DATA_DIR``)

 ## Tests

 If you want to add a feature that requires some testing you can do this by creating a directory lets say ``feature_X`` inside ``tests/`` directory.

-This directory has to contain at least one file called ``fig.yml`` which should define at least one service called ``test``.
+This directory has to contain at least one file called ``docker-compose.yml`` which should define at least one service called ``test``.
 This service should define a container which will run the check whether or not your feature works with this image.
 This could be any script like a simple netcat (nc) call to check if a port is open on a given host.

-To run the tests you have to install fig:
+To run the tests you have to install docker-compose:

-    pip install fig
+    pip install docker-compose

-Go to [fig.sh](http://www.fig.sh) for more info about how to install and use Fig.
+Go to [docker-compose](http://docs.docker.com/compose/) page for more info about how to install and use Compose.

-``fig.yml`` has to be written as if it was run from the main directory of this repo (the one that contains ``tests``, ``sentry_docker_conf.py`` etc.).
+``docker-compose.yml`` has to be written as if it was run from the main directory of this repo (the one that contains ``tests``, ``sentry_docker_conf.py`` etc.).
 This is specially important when writing the ``build`` key.